root-daemon/researchsonics-frontend/README.md

 <h1 align="center" id="title">legaldash.ai</h1>

 <p id="description">Welcome to the legaldash.ai Repository.
-This is an API that is built to streamline lawsuit management and automate legal document analysis for SaaS companies.</p>
+This is a website that is built to streamline lawsuit management and automate legal document analysis for SaaS companies.</p>

 # How To Start the Project?